- Home

 For example, in this study, kefir improved lactose digestion in 15 people with lactose intolerance – a condition caused by an inability to digest sugars in dairy products that can lead to symptoms like bloating, cramps, and diarrhoea.

-For information on how to make your own kefir, as well as recipe inspiration, you can visit the BBC Good Food website.
-From breakfast smoothies to ice cream and salad dressings, you’ll find plenty of ideas about how to eat more of this gut-friendly food.
+For information on how to make kefir, as well as recipe inspiration, you can visit the BBC Good Food website.
+From breakfast smoothies to ice cream and salad dressings, you’ll find plenty of ideas for how to eat more of this gut-friendly food.

 4. Kombucha tea